floatzcss/floatz/README.md

 See it live: http://codepen.io/floatz/pen/foBvy

 ###Spacers
 Spacers are used to add whitespace to boxes.
 According to layouters it is necessary to follow the same (l=left, m=mid, r=right) semantic depending on the position of the surrounding box to make them work consistently.
+The following example shows spacers in a single row / multiple column scenario.
 ```
 <div class="flz_box flz_r25">
    <div class="flz_lspacer">